MakeItHackin/LearnToSolderBadge/README.md

 # LearnToSolderBadge

+THIS IS NOT THE DEF CON 30 VERSION, SEE OTHER REPOSITORIES FOR DEF CON 30 VERSION

 Learn How to Solder Kit!
 Watch the YouTube for a full step-by-step tutorial!

 This electronics kit is a great project for those people who want to learn how to solder or already know how to solder!